IHE/ITI.Topologies/topologies.md

 ## 1.1 Scope

 The scope of this white paper is to expand upon the ITI HIE White Paper by providing additional guidance on how existing document sharing communities can be interconnected to form a unified federated exchange ecosystem with wide and comprehensive reach.
-This white paper will assume that since existing networks are being connected, document sharing must be federated across the networks, but each network might use either a federated or centralized architecture.
+This white paper will assume that since existing networks are being connected, document sharing must be federated across the networks, but each network might use either a federated or centralized architecture internally.
 This white paper will not address any topics regarding the creation of a document sharing community or affinity domain.
 Readers interested in those topics are advised to look to the following existing IHE resources: